emdnaia/Tampereason/README.md

 # USAGE

-Compile main.c with visual studio and run on target machine
+Compile main.c with visual studio and run on target machine<br>

+Wait 5 seconds or more.
+Cybereason will be deleted from your system

 # Extra